0dpe/Linux-Journey/Linux Journey.md

 ### Using [Hyprland](https://wiki.hyprland.org/ "Hyprland Wiki")
 Hyprland can be installed 2 ways:
 * From the branch of nixpkgs defined in the flake input.
-* From the Hyprland git repository by defining a seperate flake input.
+* From the Hyprland git repository by defining a separate flake input.

-Since I am following the `nixos-unstable` branch of nixpkgs, the Hyprland package from there will likely be up to date with Hyprland's own git repository; I do not have to define a seperate flake input.\
+Since I am following the `nixos-unstable` branch of nixpkgs, the Hyprland package from there will likely be up to date with Hyprland's own git repository; I do not have to define a separate flake input.\
 Note: There is a distinction between installing a package, and enabling or configuring it.
 By default, declarations like `programs.hyprland.enable = true;` in `configuration.nix` and `wayland.windowManager.hyprland.enable = true;` in `home.nix` installs *and* enables Hyprland.
 However, if Hyprland is already installed, either through a nixpkgs branch or through Hyprland's own git repository, I can tell NixOS (`programs.hyprland.package = ...`) and Home Manager (`wayland.windowManager.hyprland.package = ...`) to use it.
 Since I am installing Hyprland from nixpkgs, I do not have to explicitly specify the package.\
 Install Hyprland (and kitty) from nixpkgs for all users:
 1. In `configuration.nix`, add: